EmperorGesar/Pi-Karaoke/README.md

 ```

 ## Note
-Config file is data.csv, used for locating the path audio and lyric files.
+Config file is data.csv, used for locating the path of audio and lyric files.

 data.csv format: